cshum/raco/README.md

 Many of the existing async libraries require wrapping callback functions into promises to be usuable, which creates unnecessary complication.

-In caco, both callbacks and promises are 'yieldable'; resulting function can be used by both callbacks and promises.
+In caco, both callbacks and promises are 'yieldable'.
+Resulting function can be used by both callbacks and promises.
 This enables a powerful control flow while maintaining compatibility.

 ```bash